HAPPY BIRTHDAY CANADA!!!

 Jehoshaphat had learned a very hard lesson!
 When the next crisis came, he began to pray with fasting before he made his plans for battle.
 After his bad experience with King Ahab, the attack of the Moabites and the Ammonites sent him straight to God.
 Prior to this he traveled throughout his kingdom and into some territories of the northern kingdom as well, teaching the things of God and bringing the people “back to the Lord God of their fathers” (19:4).
 Imagine, a political leader who was also a teacher/evangelist.
-Here in Canada (today is Canada’s birthday) we’ve come close to this model with several of our leaders.
+Here in Canada (today is Canada’s birthday) we’ve come close to this model with at least three of our leaders.
 Our second Prime Minister, Alexander MacKenzie, was a man of God who not only taught the things of God, but it is recorded that he prayed three times a day, out loud, on his knees with his office door open.
 The staff crowded around the door to listen in and say “amen” at the conclusion of his prayers.
 According to the Ottawa Citizen newspaper, our first Prime Minister, Sir John A. MacDonald, found Jesus later in life.
+He even did some preaching at the great camp meeting in Grimsby, Ontario.
 Of course, who can forget the longest serving Premier of any Canadian Province, The Hon.
 Ernest C. Manning, who preached the Word of God on Radio across Canada for 40 years every Sunday morning on what he called “Canada’s National Back to the Bible Hour.”
 God blessed the leadership of Jehoshaphat, and He promises to bless us too as we learn the lessons for Godly leadership.

 PRAYER FOR TODAY: